 5. Will my smart TV maker regularly update the software with new features?

 The general answer is yes.
 All of the major TV manufacturers routinely put out updates for their smart TV software, adding new features, refining old ones and patching bugs and security issues, just like any other operating system.
 Some of these updates add entirely new features, such as expanded support for high dynamic range (HDR) formats like Dolby Vision, or merely making refinements to the TV's internal firmware (often downloaded automatically late at night).
-You may even find manufacturers updating the entire operating system – Sony moved all of its 2019 Android TVs to the new Oreo 8.0 version of the software, which offers significant improvements over the previous iteration, and 2020 Android TVs are set to ship with the newer 9.0 version, code named Pie.

 But it also depends on some other factors.
 Smaller TV brands and older models may not be as quick to push out updates as larger companies, like LG, Samsung and Sony.
 TCL does quite well in its partnership with Roku, but many other value-priced brands will be slower to issue updates or add new apps.
 Nevertheless, most major manufacturers perform software updates periodically.